 Now that temperatures are dropping and we’re spending more time indoors, almost nothing beats a cup of hot tea.
 And aside from the warm and cozy feeling a steaming mug evokes, tea has never looked better.
 That’s because many ‘true’ and herbal teas contain powerful antioxidants and other substances that are great for human health.
 So before opening the medicine cabinet, why not explore the benefits of medicinal tea?
 Continue reading →

-Last week, I was vacationing in Canada when an interesting commercial popped up on the television.
-It was an ad for the sweetener, stevia, and it featured enthusiastic users growing plants at home.
+Last week, I was vacationing in Canada when an interesting commercial appeared on the TV.
+It was an ad for the sweetener, stevia, featuring enthusiastic consumers growing plants at home.
 Needless to say, it caught my attention.
 I had heard that stevia extract came from a ‘natural’ source.
 But I’d never stopped to consider what that meant from a gardening perspective.

 A stroll through the secluded campus of the National Institutes of Health (NIH) in Bethesda, Maryland is an otherworldly experience.
 First, there’s the security, then there are the imposing, mainly windowless limestone buildings towering hundreds of feet in the air.
 I stopped by NIH late last week to visit a little known but remarkable garden.
 Located directly across the parking lot from the world’s largest biomedical library, it is known as the National Library of Medicine Herb Garden.

 ABOUT THE NATIONAL LIBRARY OF MEDICINE HERB GARDEN